 Meghan Lyons, M.S.

 Making the most of your day certainly depends on having enough energy.
 Whether it is tackling that lengthy to-do list around the house, preparing for a weekend party or traveling off to a new destination, feeling energized is key.
 Some of the most dependable ways to remain ready to seize the day is to make healthy choices and habits a part of your regular routine.
 A weekly exercise program, following a well-balanced diet, getting enough nighttime rest and managing stress are some of the best practices for maintaining a strong energy level.
-Sometimes, taking dietary supplement to fill the nutrient gaps is also helpful.
-Read on to learn about some of the supplemental nutrients that you can take when you feel you might need a bit more support.
+Taking dietary supplements to fill any nutrient gaps is also helpful.† Read on to learn about some of the supplemental nutrients that you can take when you feel you might need a bit more support.

-Without a doubt, maintaining a healthy energy level is key when it comes to making the most of your day.
-If you feel that supplements could be useful for you, be sure to talk to your primary care professional!
+Without a doubt, supporting energy levels is key when it comes to making the most of your day.
+If you feel that supplements could be useful for you, be sure to talk to your healthcare professional!

 ‡Vitamin B12 help support cellular energy production in the body.†

 1. Fulgoni et al. Food, Fortificants, and Supplements: Where Do Americans Get Their Nutrients?
 J Nutr.
 2011; 141:1847-54.